Partnership and LLC contributions

 - Partner D takes 25 percent.

 The partnership makes a $1,000 contribution to a candidate for the primary election.
 The full amount counts against the partnership's limit for that candidate for the primary.
-If the partnership attributes the contribution to every partner in proportion to his or her percentage share of the firm's profits, the contribution counts as a contribution from each partner as follows:
+If the partnership attributes the contribution to every partner in proportion to each partner's percentage share of the firm's profits, the contribution counts as a contribution from each partner as follows:

 - Partner A, $300 contribution;